 You can also use composite products for fractional stock, which can be useful if you sell products at different quantities such as grams or millilitres (e.g selling wine by the glass).

-To add a Composite Product individually into Vend, navigate to the Products -> Products on the sidebar and click the Add Product button.
+To add a Composite Product individually into Vend, navigate to Catalog -> Products on the sidebar and click the Add Product button.

 Click Add Product to open the Add a new product window.